Overview

 PurchaseManager.InvalidatePass(player, passId)

 Clears the cached ownership result for a pass, forcing a fresh check on the next HasPass call.
-Use this after a player purchases a pass mid-session.
+This is called automatically when a player purchases a pass mid-session, you only need to call it manually if you have an external reason to force a re-check.

 PurchaseManager.GrantProduct(player, productId)